How Much Home Insurance Coverage Do You Really Need?

 Recommended liability tiers:

-• $300,000 — Absolute minimum for most homeowners
+• $300,000 as the absolute minimum for most homeowners

-• $500,000 — Recommended for those with pools, dogs, or frequent guests
+• $500,000 for households with pools, dogs, or frequent guests

-• $1,000,000+ — Essential for high-net-worth households; best achieved via a personal umbrella policy
+• $1,000,000+ for high-net-worth households, best achieved via a personal umbrella policy

 Additional Living Expenses / Loss of Use (Coverage D)

-If a covered disaster makes your home temporarily uninhabitable, ALE (Additional Living Expenses) coverage pays for the extra costs of living elsewhere — hotel stays, restaurant meals, pet boarding, storage, and more.
+If a covered disaster makes your home temporarily uninhabitable, ALE (Additional Living Expenses) coverage pays for the extra costs of living elsewhere: hotel stays, restaurant meals, pet boarding, storage, and more.

 Most policies set ALE at 20-30% of your dwelling coverage limit: